-I’ve got the long awaited tutorial for the Upcycled MCM Holiday Bar Cabinet that appeared in last week’s fall One Room Challenge reveal of our Mid Mod Eclectic Living Room.
-This was something I’ve had in the works for a few months now, and I’ve know exactly where it was going to go since I ordered the hairpin legs from Crates & Pallett.
+I’ve got the long awaited tutorial for the Upcycled DIY MCM Bar Cabinet that appeared in last week’s fall One Room Challenge reveal of our Mid Mod Eclectic Living Room.
+This was something I’ve had in the works for a few months now, and I’ve know exactly where it was going to go since I ordered the hairpin legs from Crates & Pallet.

 *Crates & Pallet sponsored this post, but all thoughts are my own.
 Thank you for supporting the brands that make PMQ for two possible.

 I love the look of the hairpin legs.
-When most people think MCM they think of hairpin legs, so the fact that Crates & Pallet makes them in 3 sizes means you can build just about anything with them.
+When most people think MCM they think of hairpin legs, so the fact that Crates & Pallet makes them in 3 sizes means you can build just about anything with them – including a mini bar!

 I originally pitched this as a Holiday Bar Cabinet, and I’m glad I did.
 This thing is BUILT for the holidays (any and all of them!).
 It’s high off the ground, so no kids can grab things.
 It’s got doors, which means I can easily hide a mess, and best of fall, it holds several adorable little Christmas vignettes, so it’s essentially the most perfect piece of furniture ever built.

 How to Upcycle a Cabinet into a Mini Bar

 So this is really simple, you need these 28″ Hairpin legs from Crates & Pallet, you need a cabinet or cupboard, some paint, and maybe some wallpaper!
 I happened to have wallpaper left over so I used it here.
 You could easily leave it blank or paint a pattern though.

 As you can see, I used one of the cupboards from my Wes Anderson Inspired Entryway Console.
 This one didn’t hold up so well, so I stripped it back to its base.